AF250329/tfs2pdf/README.md

 The PDF file will be generated with the same name as work item ID.

+Read here: [Wiki: How to generate TFS token](https://github.com/AF250329/tfs2pdf/wiki/How-to-create-TFS-access-token) in case you need to generate TFS token

 ## Deployment

 Once main application complied the deployment layout should be: